arturo-source/learn-go-concurrency/README.md

 If you want to get harder, read this post <https://go.dev/blog/pipelines> from the go official blog.
 This post takes a real example where you can apply concurrency, and breaks it down carefully, explaining why each decision is made.
 I have modified the problem to do a similar exercise using Go's concurrency: [MD5 files](03.%20MD5%20files).

+Race conditions are important to consider in any language that allows multi-threading.
+[In this post](https://go.dev/blog/race-detector) you'll see a real story of the go team detecting one, with the go `-race` tool.
+But if you want a more detailed explanation of how to use that tool, read that one: <https://go.dev/doc/articles/race_detector>.

-Then, I'll attach some questions I had during my learning process here:
+I'll attach some questions I had during my learning process here:

 ## Channels